SERVICE MEMBERS CIVIL RELIEF ACT (SCRA)

 A court cannot enter a default judgment against a Service Member unless SCRA procedures are followed.
 For example, the court must provide counsel for the absent Service Member.
 If a default judgment is entered in violation of the SCRA, the Service Member may ask the court to set aside the default judgment.

-This protection means that your wife cannot finalize your divorce by default, or ex-wife cannot get a default judgment modifying custody, child support, or spousal support unless SCRA procedures are followed.
+This protection means that your spouse cannot finalize your divorce by default, or your former spouse cannot get a default judgment modifying custody, child support, or spousal support unless SCRA procedures are followed.

 SCRA and Protection

-If you are represented by Morris-Sockle, you never have to worry about missing a court date.
-No matter where in the world you are stationed, your DLFM attorney will be ready to appear for you in Washington courts to protect your rights and assert your SCRA protections.
+If you are represented by Morris Sockle Posadas, you never have to worry about missing a court date.
+No matter where in the world you are stationed, your MSP attorney will be ready to appear for you in Washington courts to protect your rights and assert your SCRA protections.

-Morris-Sockle attorneys advise and assist husbands and fathers in the military going through divorce.
+Morris Sockle Posadas attorneys advise and assist spouses and parents in the military going through divorce.
 We will help you understand how both Washington State and federal law applies to your divorce.
 You served your country and kept America safe.
 We are proud to stand by you in court.

-Call us today at (360) 866-7100 to speak with an attorney who understands the needs of military men.
+Call us today at (360) 866-7100 to speak with an attorney who understands the needs of military members.